Byrde/terraform-module-registry/modules/wif/README.md

 - GitHub Actions OIDC authentication with GCP
 - Service account with billing permissions (can link projects to billing accounts)
+- Service account with owner permissions at parent level (organization or folder)
 - Project creation permissions:
   - Organization level (when `organization_id` is provided)
   - Folder level (when `folder_id` is provided)